tregota/waitandswitch/README.md

 ![logo](https://raw.githubusercontent.com/tregota/waitandswitch/main/assets/images/large.png)

-The way to use this app in standard flows is to place a "Delay true" condition card after all other conditions and an "Or delay false" card (or an "Or cancel" card) alone below the "or" line.
+The recommended way to use this app in standard flows is to place a "Delay true" condition card after all other conditions and an "Or delay false" card (or an "Or cancel" card) alone below the "or" line.
-In advanced flows, use the Then-cards.
+In advanced flows it's better to use the Then-cards.
 There are not limitations on how to use them.

 Maximum delay before Homey kills the flow is 89 seconds.
 Longer delays will however still continue internally and will change the state, it will just not be able to trigger any following cards.
 The 'State changed' trigger card can be used to work around this.